Keeping our water pesticide-free

 Preventing pesticide pollution will help achieve Zero Pollution while protecting people and planet

-Agriculture is considered as the greatest contributor to pesticides in surface water and in groundwater used for the abstraction of drinking water, through application, runoffs or incorrect disposal.
-Pesticides are more and more having a negative impact on the quality of drinking water resources and drinking water operators have to increasingly resort to expensive and energy-intensive extra-treatments while consumers bear the costs.
+Agriculture is considered as the greatest contributor to pesticides in surface water and groundwater used for the abstraction of drinking water, through application, runoffs or incorrect disposal.
+Pesticides, their metabolites and transformation products are more and more having a negative impact on the quality of drinking water resources (rivers, lakes, aquifers), and drinking water operators have to increasingly resort to expensive and energy-intensive extra-treatments while consumers bear the costs.